Jsoszka-Old/ez-mapper.js/readme.md

 ez-mapper currently has one configuration option which can be applied called `transforms` a transform is a function applied to all property names on both the source and destination target before matching occurs.

 ### Default Transformer
-the default transformer removes all underscores from property names and converts them to lowercase before attempting to find matches. this would mean that if we had two objects one with a property `FirstName` and another with a property `first_name` ez-mapper would automatically map these two properties. if you do not like this it can be turned off by adding a custom transformer to do nothing at all, see the Disable Transforms section
+the default transformer removes all underscores from property names and also converts all property names to lowercase before attempting to find matches.
+This would mean that if we had two objects one with a property `FirstName` and another with a property `first_name` ez-mapper would automatically map these two properties. if you do not like this it can be turned off by adding a custom transformer to do nothing at all, see the Disable Transforms section

 ### Custom Transformer
 to add a custom transformer to ez-mapper you need to use the `init` method somewhere in your project before any mappings are performed.